aosabook/500lines/sampler/README.md

 The `sample` function does essentially the same thing as `_sample_stats`, except that it returns a dictionary with the stats names as keys.
-This provides a clean and understandable interface for sampling items--it is obvious which stats have how many bonus points--but it also keeps the option open for using just `_sample_stats` if one needs to take many samples and efficiency is required.
+This provides a clean and understandable interface for sampling items---it is obvious which stats have how many bonus points---but it also keeps the option open for using just `_sample_stats` if one needs to take many samples and efficiency is required.